 You can create an environment where lives are changed.

 At this point you might be asking, “How?”
 Here’s three simple things you need to do to get started:

 1. Invite Some Friends

 Don’t overthink this too much!
 Consider, “Who are three to five people I could invite to my WordGo group?”
 Is it a group of friends at college or work?
 Or perhaps some like-minded people from your local church who you think might be interested in studying the Bible in a small group setting?

 Once you’ve invited some friends, it’s time to prepare for your first Gathering.

-This should feel like a relaxed meet up where people can come to connect and find out more about WordGo.
-Consider an environment where your group will feel at ease.
-A coffee shop, a home or maybe even a church - wherever works best for most people.
+This should feel like a relaxed meet-up, where people can come to connect and find out more about WordGo.
+Choose an environment where your group will feel at ease.
+It could be a coffee shop, a home or maybe even a church - wherever works best for most people.
 You want to find a space where you can speak and share openly about what God is teaching you through the study.
-There’s a lot more about how to set up your chosen venue in our “Creating the Experience” training.
+There’s a lot more about how to set up your chosen venue in our ‘Creating the Experience’ training.